Faezehabibi/pc_tutorial/information_flow.md

   either top-down or bottom-up information pathway.
 Considering the sequence of the information flow:
   * **Forward**: When the information goes forward in time; it is at the source and
-  goes away from the source.
+  goes away from the source. (moving with the flow)
-  * **Backward**: When the information flows backward in time; it is at the descination and it backs down toward the source. in the opposite direction of forward and .
-In other words, moving with the flow is called forward pathway and moving against the flow is called backward pathway.
+  * **Backward**: When the information flows backward in time; it is at the descination and it backs down toward the source. in the opposite direction of forward. (moving against the flow)

 * **Forward = Top-down** and **Backward = Bottom-up**